Heisenberg doubles for Snyder type models: Unified notation for the Snyder algebra: Extended Snyder model

 Another way to obtain a Lie algebra from the Snyder model \eqref{Snyder_orig1} is to extend it by identifying the Snyder coordinates as $\hat{x} _{i}\sim \hat{x}_{iN}=M_{iN}\in so(1,N)/so(1,N-1)$ \cite{Girelli}, \cite {2007Snyder}.
 This way one can define a Lie algebra corresponding to the extended Snyder space and further one can also define the (coassociative) Hopf algebra structure \cite{2007Snyder}.
 In this approach the Snyder coordinates are seen as generators of the Lorentz algebra, but the Lorentz algebra considered now has one dimension higher (i.e. $so(1,N)$ instead of $so(1,N-1) $ from Sec. \ref{HD_Snyder}).
-Thanks to this unified extended \footnote{ Many authors use the word "\textit{generalized}" for the version of Snyder space in a different meaning, see e.g. \cite{Ballb} or \cite{Tkachuk1}, therefore, following \cite{2007Snyder}, we shall call the version used here as "\textit{extended}" instead of generalized - since it is unified with the Lorentz generators.} version of the Snyder model \cite{Girelli}, \cite {2007Snyder} the Heisenberg double construction completely mimics the construction of the undeformed Heisenberg double for the Lorentz algebra $ so(1,N)$ with its dual algebra of functions on a group $SO(1,N)$ (Lorentz matrices), however the noncommutativity parameter $\beta$ related with the Snyder space \eqref{Snyder_orig1} will be now implicitly included in the cross commutation relations.
+Thanks to this unified extended \footnote{ Many authors use the word "\textit{generalized}" for the version of Snyder space in a different meaning, see e.g. \cite{Ballb} or \cite{Tkachuk1}, therefore, following \cite{2007Snyder}, we shall call the version used here as "\textit{extended}" instead of generalized - since it is unified with the additional tensorial coordinates transforming as the Lorentz generators.} version of the Snyder model \cite{Girelli}, \cite {2007Snyder} the Heisenberg double construction completely mimics the construction of the undeformed Heisenberg double for the Lorentz algebra $ so(1,N)$ with its dual algebra of functions on a group $SO(1,N)$ (Lorentz matrices).
+In this way, the noncommutativity parameter $\beta$ related to the Snyder space \eqref{Snyder_orig1} is implicitly included in the cross-commutation relations.
 This will be considered in Section \ref {HD_ext_lambdas}.
-In Section \ref{HD_ext_lambdas_real} we will also present the realizations for the Lorentz matrices in the so-called Weyl realization \cite{2007Snyder}, \cite {2003Melj}, \cite{Weyl_real}.\\ However, in analogy to obtaining the phase space from the Heisenberg double (as it was done in Sec. \ref{HD_Snyder}) we can also consider a dual Hopf algebra of momenta and find the corresponding extended Snyder phase space.
-In the remaining part of the paper, we want to focus on finding the explicit formulae for such Heisenberg doubles corresponding to the extended Snyder model.
+In Section \ref{HD_ext_lambdas_real} we will also present the realizations for the Lorentz matrices in the so-called Weyl realization \cite{2007Snyder}, \cite {2003Melj}, \cite{Weyl_real}.
+However, to obtain the phase space from the Heisenberg double we now can consider a dual Hopf algebra of momenta and find the corresponding extended Snyder phase space.
+In the remaining part of the paper, we want to focus on finding the explicit formulae for such Heisenberg doubles corresponding to the extended Snyder model.\\